 Despite having been around for a long time now, first looks are still pretty controversial.
 Many couples are unsure if they should do one.
 For those wondering, a first look is when the couple sees each other for the first time at their wedding.
 Nowadays, many couples are opting to do this before the ceremony, so they can see each other early and capture that emotional moment.
 Some are still opting for their first look to be at the ceremony though.
 So, should you do a first look?
 The answer is it depends.

-Pros to a First Look
+Pros of a First Look

 Gives you a quiet moment together before the ceremony

 Your wedding day goes by so fast.
 Having those intimate moments together before the ceremony is a great way to connect and enjoy each other before everyone else enters the picture.
 You can even do something special for just the two of you like read letters you wrote to each other or exchange gifts away from everyone else.
+If you have personal vows that you don’t want to share with the world, you can do them then.

 Helps with the nerves